Academic Honesty PolicyBack To Top

 The associate dean may exclude students who have on file recorded acts of academic dishonesty, as defined by this policy, from consideration for academic honors at graduation.
 Exclusion from consideration for honors is not for the purposes of this policy to be considered a campuswide sanction.Back To Top

 Maintenance of Disciplinary Records

-Records relating to academic dishonesty will be maintained by the associate dean of the student’s assigned college to promote consistency of penalties for academic dishonesty and to ensure appropriate action against repeat offenders.
-In order to ensure that minor and nonrecurring infractions do not negatively impact a student’s career beyond Marquette University, a student may petition to the associate dean of his or her academic college to have relevant academic disciplinary records expunged after the student graduates or leaves the university.
-The associate dean has sole authority to consider and to grant or deny such petitions.
-The university will release a student’s disciplinary records to potential employers, governmental agencies, other educational institutions, or other organizations or individuals only if authorized to do so by the student in question or if compelled by law.Back To Top
+Records relating to academic dishonesty will be maintained by the Office of the Registrar to promote consistency of penalties for academic dishonesty and to ensure appropriate action against repeat offenders.
+The university will not release a student’s disciplinary records to any other person and/or entity, unless authorized to do so by the student in question or when compelled by law.Back To Top

 Professional Ethics and Standards

 These procedures do not supersede or take the place of procedures established for students who violate professional standards applicable to a particular program or college.
 Separate procedures and/or outcomes may be invoked when students are found in violation of professional standards or codes of ethics related to special programs, licensure, or certification as determined by the program’s external or internal professional requirements.
 It is the student’s responsibility to know and follow these standards/codes of ethics, which are part of the student’s academic program.
 These special expectations and procedures, including the appeals process, will be provided to the student upon enrollment in the program, and are available in published form in the administrative offices overseeing these programs.